frelon/suse-elemental/docs/building-linux-image.md

     tar -cavzf overlays.tar.gz -C overlays .
     ```

-You have now prepared an archive containing a systemd extension image for use during the installation process.
+You have now prepared an archive containing a system extension image for use during the installation process.
 This adds the `elemental3-toolkit` binary to the operating system after boot.

 ### Configuring through a configuration script

-The OS installation supports configurations through a script that will run in a `chroot` on the unpacked operating system after the provided overlays archives are expanded.
+The OS installation supports configurations through a script that will run in a `chroot` on the unpacked operating system after expanding the provided overlays archives.

 #### Example configuration script